 Birds That Build Pendant Nests: Baltimore orioles, caciques, oropendolas, and most weaver bird species.

 - Sphere: A sphere or dome nest is almost completely enclosed and provides great protection and camouflage.
-The trade off, however, is that these nests are often on the ground or in low areas and may be more susceptible to predators.
-The nest entrance is typically on the side so it still provides protection from rain.
+The trade-off, however, is that these nests are often on the ground or in low areas and may be more susceptible to predators.
+The nest entrance is typically on the side so it still protects from the rain.

 Birds That Build Sphere Nests: American dipper, marsh wren, winter wren, ovenbird, and different meadowlarks.

 Birds Without Nests

-While birds can be very creative architects, there are a number of bird species that have no nests at all.
-Some species, such as the peregrine falcon, common murre and emperor penguin, simply lay their eggs in the open or in a relatively secluded spot without actually having a nest structure.
+While birds can be very creative architects, several bird species have no nests at all.
+Some species, such as the peregrine falcon, common murre, and emperor penguin, simply lay their eggs in the open or a relatively secluded spot without actually having a nest structure.
 Other birds, such as the brown-headed cowbird, are brood parasites that lay their eggs in other birds' nests, abandoning their parental duties completely.